fmartinez-tgu/ThePipeline_v3/README.md

 **Contributing**

 Open an issue or submit a PR for bugfixes and improvements.
 When adding new program versions, update `data/Configs/software_versions.txt` so history files reflect the new versions.

+**Contact**

+This pipeline was mostly developed by Mariana Gabriela López, Miguel Moreno Molina and Francisco José Martínez Martínez, members of the Tuberculosis Genomics Unit at the Biomedicine Institute of Valencia (IBV-CSIC).
+If you need to contact the team, please write to `tuberculosisgenomicsunit@gmail.com`

 **License**